Christopher O'Connell: 2020: First Grand Slam match win

-In January, O'Connell reached the quarter final of the 2020 Bendigo Challenger.
-O'Connell was awarded a wildcard into the 2020 Australian Open, where he lost in four sets to 3rd seed Daniil Medvedev.
-In February, O'Connell reached the semi-final of the 2020 Challenger Banque Nationale de Drummondville, before the COVID-19 shutdown.
+In January, O'Connell reached the quarterfinals of the 2020 Bendigo Challenger.
+O'Connell was awarded a wildcard into the 2020 Australian Open, where he lost in four sets to 17th seed Andrey Rublev.
+In February, O'Connell reached the semifinals of the 2020 Challenger Banque Nationale de Drummondville, before the COVID-19 shutdown.

-Upon recommencement, O'Connell won his first grand slam match, defeating Laslo Djere at the 2020 US Open.
-O'Connell finished 2020 with a singles rank of 120.
+Upon recommencement, O'Connell won his first Grand Slam match, defeating Laslo Djere at the 2020 US Open.
+O'Connell finished 2020 with a singles ranking of No. 120.

-2021: First ATP quarterfinal
+2021: First ATP quarterfinal, Masters debut

 O'Connell commenced 2021 at the 2021 Great Ocean Road Open, where he reached the second round.

 The following week having been awarded a third wildcard at the Australian Open, O'Connell achieved an upset first round victory against Jan-Lennard Struff before falling to Moldovan Radu Albot in the second round.

+He made his Masters debut at the 2021 Miami Open with a direct entry into the main draw.

 In his first participation in his career in the main draw at the French Open as a wildcard, O'Connell lost in the first round to Tommy Paul in a tight five sets match.
-In June, he also qualified for the first time in his career for the Wimbledon main draw, where he lost in the first round to No. 13 seed Gael Monfils.
+In June, he also qualified for the first time in his career for the Wimbledon main draw, where he lost in the first round to No. 13 seed Gaël Monfils.

 In July, O'Connell qualified for and won his fourth and fifth career ATP main draw matches at the Atlanta Open.
 In Atlanta, O'Connell reached his first ATP quarterfinal and registered his first win over a top 30 player, defeating Jannik Sinner in the second round.
 He would end up losing to John Isner in the quarterfinals.
 Following the US Open, O'Connell reached the final of the Saint-Tropez Challenger.
-O'Connell finished 2021 with a singles rank of 175.
+O'Connell finished 2021 with a singles ranking of No. 175.